COVID-19 Resources for Farmers and Ranchers

 The ongoing COVID-19 outbreak impacts farmers and ranchers, like everyone else, in their individual and family health as well as in their business operations.
 On top of that, the unique nature of agricultural enterprises introduces any number of additional considerations.

-The USDA has a general information page on coronavirus’ agricultural impacts.
-There is also a page specifically for producer updates on government agricultural programs, such as the March 27 deadline for applying to the NRCS Wetland Reserve Easement.
+- The USDA has a general information page on coronavirus’ agricultural impacts.
+There is also a page specifically for producer updates on government agricultural programs.
 This covers agencies including the Farm Service Agency, Natural Resources Conservation Service, and Risk Management Agency.
 This information is important, as many offices are now closed, and the page contains instructions on how to contact agency personnel to apply for and participate in grant, loan, disaster relief, and other programs.

 We’ll be updating the Kerr Center’s own page of links to these and other COVID-19 resources as the situation develops.
 Please check back!